kezdo-webfejlesztok/programming-starter-pack/lectures/java/classes-and-objects/classes/README.md

 ### Question 7: Which of the following statements about a Java class is NOT true?

 - A) A class can contain methods and behaviors
-- B) A class must have at least one method
+- B) A class must have at least one method or attribute
 - C) A class is a blueprint for objects
 - D) The class name should begin with a capital letter

+### Question 8: Which names are not allowed for a class based on the naming conventions?
+(Multiple choice)

+- A) Book
+- B) book
+- C) F16
+- D) F-16

+### Question 9: Which names are not allowed for an instance based on the naming conventions?
+(Multiple choice)

+- A) annasBowl
+- B) AnnasBowl
+- C) annas_bowl
+- D) F-16

 <details>
 <summary>Answers</summary>